|

 -

 to tune out and to block sound.
-This help comes from the ear
+This compensation comes from the ear

 as well as through compensatory adjustments further into the system,